fpigeon/gatsby-blog/pages/pages/resume/index.md

 * Frontend web design and development for public facing websites and applications
 * Led adoption of version control, design guidelines, and modern web practices
-* Frontend design and development using HTML, CSS, Javascript, and the Adobe CC Suite
+* Frontend design and development using HTML, CSS, Javascript, React, and the Adobe CC Suite

 #### NOV 2014 - AUG 2015

 <p class="position">Web Developer, AM Digital - Ft.
 Worth, TX</p>

 * Full stack web development using Linux, Apache, MySQL, and PHP
-* Part of the web development team for the Digital Agency
+* Part of the web development team for the [AM Digital Agency][amwebsite]

 #### MAY 2014 - Present